 In a culture medium, this fungus begins to produce colonies in approximately four days.
 Typically, the top area of this fungus appears to be cotton-like and white in color.
 The bottom part of the fungus colony (in a culture) usually appears to be orange or yellow, appearing yellow primarily around the edge of the colony.
 This fungus is able to use the keratin from skin, hair, and nails as energy.
-The fungus secretes a substance called “keratinolytic protease”, which breaks down the keratin so that is easily metabolized.
+The fungus secretes a substance called “keratinolytic protease”, which breaks down the keratin so that it is easily metabolized.

-2. Microsporum gypseum
+2. Microsporum Gypseum

 This type of fungus usually grows very rapidly and will mature in anywhere from 6 to 10 days.
-This fungus has worldwide distribution and thrives in humid climates.
+This fungus has a worldwide distribution and thrives in humid climates.
 Under veterinary ultra-violet light techniques, this fungus will not fluoresce.
 When grown in a culture medium, Microsporum gypseum usually appears to be granular in texture.
 The outer color of this fungus colony usually appears to be cream to beige in color.
-The surface may be cinnamon colored, and a white downy layer may develop on top.
+The surface may be cinnamon-colored, and a white downy layer may develop on top.

-3. Trichophyton mentagrophytes
+3. Trichophyton Mentagrophytes

 The fungus species called Trichophyton mentagrophyte is also part of the dermatophyte group of fungi.
 On a scientific level, there are five different variations of this fungus.
 The characteristics of this fungus are variable, usually appearing powdery or granular in texture when exposed to a culture medium.
-This fungus is able to assimilate substances such as potassium, calcium, sodium and phosphorous, though its growth can be inhibited by folic acid.
+This fungus is able to assimilate substances such as potassium, calcium, sodium, and phosphorous, though its growth can be inhibited by folic acid.
 As with other types of fungi, Trichophyton mentagrophytes thrive in warm, humid climates.

-What does Ringworm look like?
+What does Ringworm look like on Dogs?

 This can make Ringworm a bit difficult to diagnose, as it is sometimes mistaken (upon visual inspection by a veterinarian) for other skin conditions.
-Since Ringworm infects the hair follicles, these lesions will usually be hairless, and may or may not be scaly, red or itching.
+Since Ringworm infects the hair follicles, these lesions will usually be hairless, and may or may not be scaly, red, or itching.
 The symptoms associated with Ringworm are mostly physical, aside from the discomfort a dog may experience from this infection.

-What dogs can be infected with Ringworm?
+What Dogs can be Infected with Ringworm?

 Though all dogs could possibly become infected with Ringworm, it is much more commonly seen in dogs that have underdeveloped or weak immune systems.
 This is why Ringworm is frequently seen in puppies since their immune systems have not yet had sufficient time to develop.
 Ringworm is also sometimes present in dogs that are immunocompromised, or who are experiencing a previously existing illness.

-Ringworm is not species-specific and can infect humans, cats, dogs and other small animals.
+Ringworm is not species-specific and can infect humans, cats, dogs, and other small animals.
 If you have a dog that is infected with Ringworm, it is very important to isolate your dog from any of your other pets.
 Also, it is highly recommended that you sterilize any objects that come into contact with your infected dog, as this is also a common method of transmission.